 4.4.2 Use of assignment for congestion resolution

-A base station may assign Rr to all mobile stations except Class A shipborne mobile AIS stations to resolve congestion and can thus protect the viability of the VDL.
+A base station may assign Rr to all mobile receiving stations except Class A shipborne mobile AIS stations to resolve congestion and can thus protect the viability of the VDL.
 To resolve congestion for Class A shipborne mobile AIS stations, the base station may use slot assignments to redirect slots used by the Class A shipborne mobile AIS station to FATDMA reserved slots.

 4.5 Base station operation